Improved Generation of Adversarial Examples Against Safety-aligned LLMs: Gap Between Input Gradients and the Effects of Token Replacements

 Modern deep neural networks typically comprise a number of residual blocks, each consisting of a residual module and a skip connection branch, as depicted in Figure~\ref{fig:block}.
 SGM~\cite{Wu2020} experimentally found that reducing the gradients from residual modules during backpropagation can improve the transfer-based attacks against image classification models, indicating that it can reduce the gap between the input gradients and the effects resulting from perturbing inputs on a unknown victim model.
 In this section, we investigate whether the strategy of reducing gradients from residual modules can also enhance gradient-based attacks against LLMs in a white-box setting.
 Additionally, we discuss the mechanisms behind this strategy to provide new insights.

 An $l$-layers LLM can be decomposed into $2l$ residual building blocks, with each block consisting of a residual module (which should be an MLP or an attention module) and a parallel skip connection branch as illustrated in Figure~\ref{fig:block}.
 The $m$-th block maps an intermediate representation $z_m$ to $z_{m+1}$, \ie, $z_{m+1} = I(z_{m}) + R_{m} (z_{m})$, where $I$ is an identity function representing the skip connection branch and $R_{m}$ denotes the residual module of the $m$-th block.
 By adopting a decay factor $\gamma \in [0,1]$ for the residual modules, SGM calculates the derivative of the $m$-th block as $\nabla_{z_m} z_{m+1} = 1 + \gamma \nabla_{z_{m}} R_m(z_m)$.
 We incorporate this strategy into gradient-based automatic adversarial prompt generation, denoted as Language SGM (LSGM).
 We evaluate the performance of integrating this strategy into GCG and AutoPrompt attacks by setting $\gamma=0.5$, and show the results in Figure~\ref{fig:sgm}.
 The experiment is conducted to generate query-specific adversarial suffixes against Llama-2-7B-Chat~\cite{touvron2023llama} on the first 100 harmful queries in AdvBench~\cite{zou2023universal}.
 To provide a more comprehensive comparison, we report not only the adversarial loss but also the fraction of adversarial prompts that result in outputs exactly matching the target string, dubbed match rate, which is also used as an evaluation metric in the paper of GCG~\cite{zou2023universal}.
 It can be seen from the figure that reducing gradients from residual modules can indeed improve the performance of gradient-based adversarial prompt generation.
 The GCG-LSGM achieves a match rate of $72\%$, while the baseline (\ie, GCG) only obtains $54\%$ match rate.
 We also evaluate the attack success rate (ASR) by using the evaluator proposed by HarmBench~\cite{mazeika2024harmbench}.
 It shows an ASR of $62\%$ when using GCG-LSGM, while the GCG only achieves $38\%$.
+On the other hand, when reducing the gradient from the skip connection, both the match rate and the attack success rate will drop to 0\%.
 The results confirm that reducing gradients from residual modules helps the gradients \wrt one-hot representations to be more effective to indicate the real effects of token replacements.